timgrossinger/modsecurityhelpers3/README.md

 - the id of the matchin rule
 - information about what matched

+if it quits unexpectedly it probably did not find logs of the chosen host where it (would have) intercepted

 ### TODO ###

   - minimise the need for grepping through the whole logs multiple times each run (by writing the results to a temporary text file)